wightsci/OneNoteUtilitiesGraph/docs/Get-ONPage.md

 ```

 ### -Uri
-The Uri of the page to be retreived.
+The Uri of the page to be retrieved.

 ```yaml
 Type: String